vishesh1802/Reddit_Vaping/Classification_Prompt.md

 Return ONLY valid JSON (no markdown, no extra text) with exactly these keys:
 - "is_already_quitting": boolean (true if user has started quitting or is maintaining)
 - "has_concrete_plan": boolean (true if user has specific plans/strategies, only relevant if not already quitting)
-- "stage": one of ["PRECONTEMPLATION","CONTEMPLATION","PREPARATION","ACTION","MAINTENANCE"]
+- "stage": one of ["CONTEMPLATION","PREPARATION","ACTION","MAINTENANCE"]
 - "explanation": a brief one-sentence justification for why this stage was chosen
 - "evidence": an array of up to 2 short quoted snippets from the post that support this stage classification